alexgus/SmartHome-Clock/README.md

 ## Compilation
 For now, just type `make` in the `Debug` folder.
 It will create the `SmartHome-Clock` executable.
 If you do not have the paho library installed on your system, this won't work !

-For automated installation see scripts [here.](https://github.com/alexgus/SmartHome "Doc installation")
+For automated installation see scripts [here.](https://github.com/alexgus/SmartHome "Doc installation") Also look for dependencies !